Age: 16-29 years old

-Barnstormers have a servant’s heart and great work ethic.
-They keep camp in tip-top shape by prepping meals, serving food, and tidying up during the week.
-They also play a huge role in building relationships with campers by participating in daily activities and evening themed parties.
+Barnstormers have a servant’s heart and a great work ethic.
+They keep camp in tip-top shape by serving food and tidying up during the week.
+Our Barnstormers enjoy building relationships with the others in their program and their college-aged staff while simultaneously building the foundations for a solid relationship with the Lord and learning to serve as Christ served.